graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 services.AddSingleton(typeof(AutoRegisteringObjectGraphType<>), typeof(CustomAutoObjectType<>));
 ```

-Then any graph types defined as `AutoRegisteringObjectGraphType<...>` will use your custom
+Then any graph type defined as `AutoRegisteringObjectGraphType<...>` will use your custom
 type instead.

 ## Breaking Changes